gucci-ninja/Soft-Eng-Lecture-Notes/4A/4E03/README.md

 - topology of queues

 #### Analysis Directions
+- two possibilities
     1. exact analysis
         - equations that yield desired performance metric
         - question 2 on assignment 2
     2. simulation
         - idea is that instead of doing exact analysis, you simulate it and gather real data for response times and then compute the average
         - running the system logically

 #### Operational Laws
 - what analytic models rely on